Wonderchild10/Wonderchild10/README.md

 - 👋 Hi, I’m @Wonderchild10
 - 👀 I’m interested in verilog and C language coding
 - 🌱 I’m currently learning computer architecture, data structures and algorithms.
-- 💞️ I’m looking to collaborate on personal projects!
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---